-Activity & Physical Therapy
+Physical Therapy & Activity

 - You may remove your sling to perform range of motion exercises on your wrist and elbow up to three times a day.
 Be sure to do these exercises while seated in a chair. - You can return to work or school 4 to 5 days after surgery, but only if your work is sedentary and your pain has subsided. - You will not begin physical therapy until instructed by your doctor or advanced practice provider. - The goal of physical therapy is to assess how your body has responded to the surgical procedure, promote healing, and ensure a safe return to activity.
+You will start physical therapy after your first post operative appointment.